Risks and Contraindications

 Toxic Components in Raw Sambucus Materials

 Unprocessed parts of the Sambucus plant harbor natural defenses.
 Bark and immature fruit contain lectins that may trigger stomach cramps when consumed raw.
-Seeds and leaves carry cyanogenic glycosides – compounds that release trace amounts of cyanide during digestion.
+Seeds and leaves carry cyanogenic glycosides – compounds that release trace safe dosage ranges of cyanide during digestion.

 Fresh leaves pack the highest concentration, containing up to 17 mg of cyanide per 100 grams.
 Berries hold about 3 mg in the same quantity.
 These levels drop significantly through proper cooking and commercial processing methods.

 Specific groups should exercise particular caution.
-Expectant mothers, young children, and those with weakened immune systems may experience heightened sensitivity.
+Expectant mothers, young children, and those with weakened immune systems may experience heightened allergic reactions.
 The plant’s natural diuretic properties could also interfere with prescription water pills, increasing dehydration risks.

 Pros and Cons Analysis of Elderberry Tincture